Futou and Wu Sha Mao: The History of Ancient Chinese Official Hats

 Futou and Wu Sha Mao: The History of Ancient Chinese Official Hats-12

-The design of this structure of the Qianwu and the Houshan is closely related to the ancient way of hair storage.
+The of this structure of the Qianwu and the Houshan is closely related to the ancient way of hair storage.

 In ancient times, people grew their hair in a bun, and the structure of the Qianwu and the Houshan is a perfect solution to the inconvenience caused by this way of growing hair.